slopezpereyra/slopezpereyra.github.io/_posts/2025-11-08-OnNietzschesEssay.md

 > camel, declare "look, a mammal," I have indeed brought a truth to
 > light in this way, but it is a truth of limited value.

-Furthermore, inquiry through science and reason to him was fundamentally anthropocentric.
-Oblivious to the fact that in trying to describe reality «he again proceeds from the error of believing that he has these things immediately before him as mere objects», the scientists acts as the astrologers who treated stars as agents in man's service:
+Furthermore, inquiry through science and reason is viewd as fundamentally anthropocentric.
+Oblivious to the fact that in trying to describe reality «he again proceeds from the error of believing that he has these things immediately before him as mere objects», the scientist acts as the astrologers who treated stars as agents in man's service:

 > It is even a difficult thing for him \[the inquirer\] to admit to
 > himself that the insect or the bird perceives an entirely different